KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 If --split-rank-and-write is specified then it will split contigs by provided canonical-rank column then write a file corresponding that rank.
 Eg. Bacteria.fasta, Archaea.fasta, etc for superkingdom.

-You can view the complete command line opions using ``autometa-taxonomy -h``
+You can view the complete command line options using ``autometa-taxonomy -h``

 +-----------------------------------+------------------------------------------------------------------------------------------+
 | File                              | Description                                                                              |